mrityunjayapv/CTF-Writeups/overthewire/natas/natas1.md

 URL:      http://natas1.natas.labs.overthewire.org
 ```

 After logging in, we can see that the webpage says `You can find the password for the next level on this page, but rightclicking has been blocked!`.
-Lets see the page source of this webpage by clicking of `F12` which opens the inspect element of the webpag.
+Since the right click is blocked, we can still inspect element the whole webpage by clicking of `F12` which opens the inspect element of the webpage.
 Now that we have got access to the inspect element, We can see that the inspected webpage has a comment on the html page which has the password as shown below.

 ```bash